Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Introduction

-Several papers have explored affine-invariant convergence rates for various versions of the \fw{} algorithm \citep{lacoste2013affine, lacoste2015global, gutman2021condition, kerdreux2021affine, pena2021affine}, predominantly when employing line-search or backtracking line-search techniques.
-By contrast, only a limited number of results exist regarding \fw{} with open-loop step-sizes \citep{clarkson2010coresets, jaggi2013revisiting}, and they only cover rates of order $\cO(t^{-1})$.
+Several papers have explored affine-invariant convergence rates for various versions of the \fw{} algorithm \cite{gutman2021condition, kerdreux2021affine,lacoste2013affine, lacoste2015global, pena2023affine}, predominantly when employing line-search or backtracking line-search techniques.
+By contrast, only a limited number of results exist regarding \fw{} with open-loop step-sizes \cite{clarkson2010coresets, jaggi2013revisiting}, and they only cover rates of order $\cO(t^{-1})$.
 This limitation of results is surprising given that open-loop step-sizes offer practical advantages over more involved step-size rules.
 First, they are easy-to-implement, taking the form $\eta_t = \frac{\ell}{t+\ell}$ for some $\ell\in\N_{\geq 1}$.
 Second, open-loop step-sizes adapt to challenging-to-compute parameters associated with growth properties.
-This stands in stark contrast to methods like \fw{} with short-step or adaptive step-sizes, where achieving accelerated rates requires knowledge of smoothness parameters \citep{garber2015faster, nesterov2018complexity, ghadimi2019conditional, kerdreux2021projection}.
-Most significantly, open-loop \fw{} variants achieve acceleration without requiring an active set \citep{wirth2023acceleration}, a key attribute in the challenging context of \citet{wolfe1970convergence}: This setting, common in practical applications, involves minimizing a strongly convex objective function over a polytope where the optimizer resides in the relative interior of a face of the polytope.
-Under mild assumptions, \citet{wolfe1970convergence} characterized conditions ensuring that \fw{} with line-search or short-step converges at a rate of at most $\Omega(t^{-1-\epsilon})$ for any $\epsilon > 0$.
-While active set variants of \fw{} have been introduced to achieve linear convergence rates in such cases \citep{guelat1986some, garber2016linear, lacoste2015global, tsuji2022pairwise}, they tend to be memory-intensive when iterates require substantial storage space.
-For the same setting, recent work has established accelerated convergence rates for \fw{} with open-loop step-sizes under mild assumptions.
-The \emph{momentum-guided Frank-Wolfe algorithm} (MFW) \citep{li2021momentum}, employing open-loop step-size $\eta_t = \frac{2}{t+2}$ and momentum, achieves a rate of $\cO(t^{-2})$ within the framework of \citet{wolfe1970convergence}.
-For vanilla \fw{}, \citet{bach2021effectiveness} established an asymptotic convergence rate of $\cO(t^{-2})$ with open-loop step-sizes within the \citet{wolfe1970convergence} context, requiring some additional assumptions.
-Most recently, \citet{wirth2023acceleration} derived the non-asymptotic version of the \citet{bach2021effectiveness} result.
-Furthermore, \citet{wirth2023acceleration} characterized several other settings for which \fw{} with open-loop step-sizes admits accelerated convergence rates.
+This stands in stark contrast to methods like \fw{} with short-step or adaptive step-sizes, where achieving accelerated rates requires knowledge of smoothness parameters \cite{garber2015faster, ghadimi2019conditional, kerdreux2021projection, nesterov2018complexity}.
+Most significantly, \cite{wirth2023acceleration} showed that open-loop \fw{} variants achieve acceleration in the challenging \emph{Wolfe's lower bound setting}~\cite{wolfe1970convergence}: This setting, common in practical applications, involves minimizing a smooth and strongly convex objective function over a polytope where the optimizer lies on the boundary of the polytope but is not a vertex.
+When this is the case, \cite{wolfe1970convergence} showed that the rate of convergence of \fw{} with line-search or short-step converges cannot be better than $\Omega(t^{-1-\epsilon})$ for any $\epsilon > 0$.
+While active set variants of \fw{} have been introduced to achieve linear convergence rates in Wolfe's lower bound setting \cite{ garber2016linear, guelat1986some, lacoste2015global, tsuji2022pairwise}, they tend to be memory-intensive when iterates require substantial storage space.
+For the same Wolfe's lower bound setting, recent work has established accelerated convergence rates for \fw{} with open-loop step-sizes under mild assumptions.
+The \emph{momentum-guided Frank-Wolfe algorithm} (MFW) \cite{li2021momentum}, employing open-loop step-size $\eta_t = \frac{2}{t+2}$ and momentum, achieves a rate of $\cO(t^{-2})$ within Wolfe's lower bound setting.
+For vanilla \fw{}, \cite{bach2021effectiveness} established an asymptotic convergence rate of $\cO(t^{-2})$ with open-loop step-sizes within Wolfe's lower bound setting, although the result relies on assumptions on the third derivative of $f$.
+Most recently, \cite{wirth2023acceleration} derived a non-asymptotic version of the \cite{bach2021effectiveness} result with significantly weaker assumptions.
+Furthermore, \cite{wirth2023acceleration} characterized several other settings for which \fw{} with open-loop step-sizes admits accelerated convergence rates.
 Most notably, they proved that \fw{} with open-loop step-size $\eta_t = \frac{\ell}{t+\ell}$ converges at a rate of order $\cO(t^{-\ell/2})$ when the feasible region is strongly convex and the gradients of $f$ are bounded away from zero.
-While numerical experiments in \citet{wirth2023acceleration} suggest a potential improvement to $\cO(t^{-\ell})$, their analysis is unable to capture this stronger rate.
+While numerical experiments in \cite{wirth2023acceleration} suggest a potential improvement to $\cO(t^{-\ell})$, their analysis is unable to capture this stronger rate.